nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Delete Student `delete`

 #### Actual Implementation
-The delete student feature helps users to delete a particular student entry by the student's matriculation number.
+The delete student feature helps users to delete a particular student record by the student's matriculation number.

 The delete student feature is implemented in the `DeleteCommand` class and facilitated by the following classes:
 * `Command`. `DeleteCommand` extends `Command` and overrides the `execute` method, which deletes a `Student` from the `Model`.